pavel-kalmykov/xeneta-ratestask/README.md

-# DBtune Assignment - Image uploader
+# Xeneta's Assignment - Rates API

 This is an implementation proposal for Xeneta's Rate API task .